China Literary Agencies

 E-mail submissions only: info@peonyliteraryagency.com

-Fiction: Query letter, synopsis, bio, and the full manuscript as a Word or PDF attachment.
+Query Fiction: Query letter, synopsis, bio, and the first three chapters as a Word or PDF attachment.

-Non-Fiction: Query letter, full proposal and a bio.
+Query Non-Fiction: Query letter, full proposal, and a bio.

 Watchman Agency